jakub712/Virus_Simulation/README.md

 **Temperature factor** scales spread based on how far the country's current temperature is from the virus's optimal climate.
 The formula `max(0.5, 1.0 - (temp_diff / 40))` means a virus in its ideal climate spreads at full rate, but is never reduced below 50% — cold weather slows it, it doesn't stop it.

 **Density factor** is clamped between 0.15 and 1.0 using `density / 500`.
-A minimum of 75 people/km²is enforced before this calculation — island nations and sparsely populated countries with unusually low recorded densities were producing unrealistically slow spreads in testing, so the floor prevents the model from treating them as nearly empty.
+A minimum of 75 people/km² is enforced before this calculation — island nations and sparsely populated countries with unusually low recorded densities were producing unrealistically slow spreads in testing, so the floor prevents the model from treating them as nearly empty.

 **Humidity factor** is a straight linear ratio (`humidity / 100`).
 Higher humidity increases airborne transmission — this is well-documented for respiratory viruses and generalised here across all virus types as a base assumption.